esamattis/yalr/README.md

 ## Thanks

 Thanks to orignal [LiveReload][] project!
-If you're on OS X consider purchasing it.
-It will also help this project too since this uses the MIT licenced [livereload.js][] component of LiveReload 2.
+If you're on OS X consider purchasing it since It will also help this project too because this uses the MIT licenced [livereload.js][] component of LiveReload 2.

 ## License